rashti-alireza/Cpi/README.md

 Requirements:
 1. Python
-2. SymPy library with version greater than 1.3
+2. SymPy library with version greater than or equal to 1.4

 Download: